gioun/gioun.github.io/_pages/about.md

 Present
 ------

-> Received PM intern from Hero Game.
+> Received PM intern offer from Hero Game.
 23 Oct.
 >
 > Received Phd offer from Info RUC; Received rejection from Mihoyo; Rejected interview for game PM from Tencent and regretted.
 27 Sept.
 >